-Shaving a double coated dog not only destroys the natural beauty and texture of the dog’s coat as it will never grow back the same, but it also exposes the dog to harmful ultraviolet rays from the sun.
-The double coat is there for a reason.
+Shaving a double-coated dog not only destroys the natural beauty and texture of the dog’s coat, as it will never grow back the same, but it also exposes the dog to harmful ultraviolet rays from the sun.

 While it’s true that the thick double coat insulates, trapping body heat close and keeping dogs warm in cold weather, it’s also true that the coat helps keep them cool by protecting their skin from the sun.

-Brush double coated dogs regularly
+Brush double-coated dogs regularly

-Releasing dead hair allows new, healthy growth to occur in the hair follicles and the healthier a double coat, the better it is as regulating temperature.
-This is even more important for double coated dog breeds due to more hair on them.
+Releasing dead hair allows new, healthy growth to occur in the hair follicles, and the healthier a double coat, the better it is at regulating temperature.

 Use the right type of dog brush

-When brushing your double coated dog, you can use a variety of tools and methods to loosen potential dead hair, but here are groomer's recommendations:
+When brushing your double-coated dog, you can use a variety of tools and methods to loosen potential dead hair, but here are groomer's recommendations: